Davidtaboh/Energy-Production-in-the-United-States/README.md

 We used machine learning, in the form of regression analysis, to analyze our data, and scatterplots made with Python to vizualize the data.

-The repository includes the backend code that produced our visualizations, the HTML and CSS that comprises the website, and a flask app that serves up the Pythin to the website.
+The repository includes the backend code that produced our visualizations, the HTML and CSS that comprises the website, and a flask app that serves up the Python to our website.

 ### Prerequisites